Top End Kakadu Escarpment, home to an abundance of Rock Art

 I believe, there is an apparent great divide between the historic wisdom within Australia’s Indigenous culture and new age lifestyle values today.

-Consider these 18 thought starters in context of the First Australian Way or the Western Way
+Consider these 18 thought starters in context of the First Australian Way compared to the Western Way

 Wisdom at hand